 In this case, there is a weak positive correlation.
 Lower TIPS yields are associated with lower equity risk premiums.
-However, the analysis is only suggestive that the long-run equity premium and real interest rates move together.
+If we exclude the recent negative TIPS yields, the R-square increases to 21%.
+Nevertheless, the analysis is only suggestive that the long-run equity premium and real interest rates move together.

 Finally, we consider two measures of risk and the risk premium.
 Figure 5 shows that over our sample there is evidence of a strong positive correlation between market volatility and the long-term risk premium.
 We use a five-day moving average of the implied volatility on the S&P index option (VIX) as our volatility proxy.
-The correlation between the risk premium and volatility is 0.60.
+The correlation between the risk premium and volatility is 0.52.
 If the closing day of the survey is used, the correlation is roughly the same.
 Asset pricing theory suggests that there is a positive relation between risk and expected return.
 While our volatility proxy doesn't match the horizon of the risk premium, the evidence, nevertheless, is suggestive of a positive relation.